DerekYang2/FluentDL/README.md

 ## Authentication

-Whether you need authentication or not depends on the sources you use and the features you need.
+The authentication required depends on the sources and features you use.

-### Searches
+### Searching and Converting
-Searching/conversions between Deezer, Qobuz, and Youtube do not require authentication.
+Searches/conversions for Deezer, Qobuz, and Youtube do not require authentication.

 If you are logged into the Spotify web player, you will not need to authenticate.
 Authentication tokens are automatically grabbed from cookies.

-However, if this method fails for whatever reason, you can resort to the more reliable Spotify authentication method described [in the Wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication#spotify).
+However, if this method fails for whatever reason, use the more reliable Spotify authentication method described in the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication#spotify).

 ### Downloading
 Authentication requirements for downloading varies for the sources.
 The type of account (free vs subscription) may also affect the audio quality available.
 You do not have re-enter credentials each time because they are stored locally.
-Note that tokens expire or may occasionally become invalid due to web-player changes.
+They can be left alone for months or even longer, but may eventually expire or invalidate due to occasional web-player changes.

 <table>
   <tr>